-BACnet Communication Driver is intended for data connection between Reliance's runtime software and devices communicating via the BACnet/IP protocol (ASHRAE Building Automation and Control Networks protocol).
+BACnet Communication Driver is intended for data connection between Reliance's runtime software and devices communicating via the BACnet/IP protocol (ASHRAE Data Communication Protocol for Building Automation and Control Networks).
 The driver implements basic services for reading and writing data.

 The communication driver is a DLL loaded into memory by the Reliance 4 Driver Server program, which can be launched either as a Windows service at Windows startup or as a standard application at the start of a visualization project.
 Information required to make a connection with devices is read from the visualization project.
 After reading this information, communication to all connected devices is activated.